 Fact #4: You Have Options

-Before you accept an adoption match, you will be able to see your baby’s medical history.
-If the child you may be adopting has medical needs that you can’t fulfill, you don’t have to accept the match.
+Before you accept an adoption connection, you will be able to see your baby’s medical history.
+If the child you may be adopting has medical needs that you can’t fulfill, you don’t have to accept the connection.
 All babies need a loving home regardless of medical needs, but it’s for the best that those with these needs are adopted by couples with the resources necessary to care for them.

 Fact #5: Adoption Revocation is not Common